-In May 2021, Tracy Brabin was elected Mayor of West Yorkshire, representing the interests of 2.3 million people across the region.
+In May 2021, Tracy Brabin was elected as the first Mayor of West Yorkshire, representing the interests of 2.3 million people across the region.
 The Mayor is supported by an appointed Deputy Mayor for Policing and Crime, Alison Lowe OBE.

-2021 saw the first Elected Mayor of West Yorkshire, Tracy Brabin, who took up this position on 10 May 2021, in addition to her role as the Police and Crime Commissioner, which is described later in this section, the Mayor is accountable to and representing the people of all 5 local authorities in West Yorkshire, steering the work of West Yorkshire Combined Authority, leading on issues such as the economy, transport, police and crime services, to ensure West Yorkshire is one of the best places in the world.
+In addition to her role as the Police and Crime Commissioner, for which more details are in the section below, the Mayor is accountable to and represents the people of all five local authorities in West Yorkshire, steering the work of the Combined Authority, leading on issues such as the economy, transport, police and crime services, to ensure West Yorkshire is one of the best places in the world.

-As the Chair of the Combined Authority, the Mayor works with the five Leaders of the West Yorkshire Local Authorities to deliver their policies to help make West Yorkshire even better.
+As the Chair of the Combined Authority, the Mayor works with the five leaders of the West Yorkshire local authorities to deliver their policies to help make West Yorkshire even better.

 The Mayor is a strong champion for the region, making sure that the voice of the people of West Yorkshire is heard in Westminster.
 This makes West Yorkshire better able to influence Government policy on key matters such as the future of transport infrastructure and how to level up our communities.